Slowly simmered in lard this recipe for Authentic Homemade Mexican Carnitas yields a tender juicy inside with a crisp outside - the perfect carnitas

 And it's all delish.

-Cooking meat in fat Lindy?
-Isn't that just a bit crazy and against all that you talk about this whole low-fat cooking?.
+Meat in fat Lindy?
+Isn't that just a bit crazy and against all that you talk about this whole low-fat cooking?

 No, it's not.
 And I'll tell you why as the story continues.

 The ingredients for Authentic Homemade Mexican Carnitas are simple - lard, pork, orange, cilantro, and cinnamon stick.
 Let's go over each one briefly.

 Disgusting you say?

 Why?
 Because it's fat from an animal and not a plant?